GRANBY CUM SUTTON PARISH NOTTINGHAMSHIRE

 Parish Cemetery

-The cemetery has been owned and operated by the parish council since the first burial on 2nd August 1897.
+The cemetery has been owned and operated by the Parish Council since the first burial on 2nd August 1897.
 The council welcomes all visitors and we ask you to respect the peace, dignity and reverence of the site.
 The regulations below, are intended to create a harmonious environment, and to ensure that the cemetery is maintained in good and safe order for very many years to come.
 Special care should be taken when walking between the burial plots as the ground can be uneven.

 If you identify a hazard please report this to the Parish Clerk.